Staff

 Administrative Manager

-Madeline enjoys dancing, music, reading, food, nature and communion/engaging with others.
+Outside of work, Madeline enjoys dancing, music, food, reading, spending time in nature, and building meaningful connections with others.

 quote Community Foundation Donor Advisor